mimi1981/GEOL0013_Python_Practical/README.md

 This is a directory with a collection of routines for the practical of week 4 of GEOL0013 Principles of Climate.

-We will be looking at reanalysis from two of the main centres:
+We will be looking at reanalysis data from two of the main centres:

 NCEP (US): https://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.derived.surfaceflux.html

 ERA5 (Europe): https://cds.climate.copernicus.eu/#!/home

 Good-to-Know: What is the difference between Analysis, Forecast and Reanalysis?